LucieKuiper/Thesis/README.md

 This thesis shows the importance of considering cognitive biases when dealing with human-AI teams and invites more research on how to handle and mitigate the DKE in human-AI decision making.

 # Keywords
-Human-AI decision making, Dunning-Kruger effect, self-assessement, appropriate reliance
+Human-AI decision making, Dunning-Kruger effect, self-assessment, appropriate reliance

 # Data
 The data of this study can be found on: